Eric-Ness/Eric-Ness/README.md

 Hi my name is Eric Ness!

 - 🔭 I’m currently working on tools to help analyze environmental data.
-- 🌱 I’m currently a PhD candidate in Computer Science @ Anglia Ruskin University, in Cambridge England.
+- 🌱 I’m currently a PhD candidate in Computer Science @ Anglia Ruskin University in Cambridge, England.
-  - My research is around using satellite imagery, environmental data and machine learning
+  - My research is around using satellite imagery, environmental data, and machine learning
 - 🍿 Popcorn enthusiast

 <!--